-Payments will normally be made by BACS transfer to your bank account in the UK.
+Payments will normally be made by BACS transfer to your bank account in the UK, Isle of Man or Channel Islands.
 BACS payments are currently free of charge, however in some instances payments can take three to five working days to reach your account.